What kinds of water birds can you find in South Dakota?

 White-faced Ibis Range Map

 These birds sometimes use human-made objects in their nests.
-Everything from lighters to dolls to shotgun shells have been found!
+Everything from lighters to dolls to shotgun shells has been found!

 While they are feeding or flying, you may hear a soft “oink,” which is often repeated.